-Create a Linux Swap File
+Create a Linux swap file

-How do I add swap?
+How do I add a swap file?

 sudo fallocate -l 1G /mnt/1GB.swap